thinkshout/thinkshout/_case_studies/transnationalrepression.md

   - section-description: |
       #### Weaving a unique experience into an existing information architecture.

       Instead of focusing on all report components, ThinkShout decided to focus entirely on a single unique page that would tell the story of Transnational Repression and be incredibly shareable.
-Media outlets would be able to send deeply concerned readers.
+Media outlets would be able to send deeply concerned readers to the report.
 Those readers would be able to share the report knowing that the concept would be immediately understood and alarming.
 And, through a strategic integration of freedomhouse.org’s existing content types, policy experts and government representatives could still dive into the details and tailor new approaches to address the scope of the problem.

   - section-image: "/assets/images/case-studies/TNR-duo.jpg"
     section-image-alt: "TNR country pages and map showed on desktop and mobile."